OHI-Science/ohiprep_v2019/globalprep/prs_res_wgi/v2019/README.md

 ### Molly notes - Mar 2019

-1. How to update link in .Rmd to last year's .Rmd data prep file?
+1. How to update link in .Rmd to last year's .Rmd data prep file? (link to 2017 rmd in 2018 rmd not currently working)
+2. Should we save the Rmd files as dataprep_2019 to distinguish?